Water use restrictions in Cambria are expected to be tightened and financial penalties imposed when local government leaders meet Thursday.

 Gov. Jerry Brown has declared a formal drought emergency in the state, and has asked Californians to voluntarily reduce their water use in the wake of the state’s driest year in more than a century.
 Federal officials have declared 27 of the state’s counties, including San Luis Obispo County, to be primary natural disaster areas in what’s described as “extreme drought.”

 “I was disappointed that the drought emergency declared by the governor was only a voluntary 20 percent reduction,” Gruber said in a recent email.
 “I think it is too little too late.
 I will be recommending to the (CCSD) board that we go immediately to a Stage 3 drought emergency … I will also be discussing with the board emergency supply sources.”

 Director Mike Thompson said via email, “I’m certainly open to exploring this option (Stage 3 restrictions), along with others.
 Inaction at this point is not an option and I’m prepared for an open and extensive discussion at the meeting.
 I’m also particularly interested in learning more about the potential for utilizing a portable reverse osmosis system for augmenting our current water supply.”

-The district’s Stage 3 statutory restrictions, which may be modified by the board, include:• Penalties of 500 percent as a surcharge on usage above the monthly allotment.
+The district’s Stage 3 statutory restrictions, which may be modified by the board, include:

 As the drought worsened during the past year, Cambria also faced its own supply woes last fall.